fedevcoding/custom-data-processor/readme.md

-# DataProcessor
+# Data Processor

-DataProcessor is a utility class for processing and buffering data before sending it to a database or performing other actions based on certain thresholds.
+Data processor is a utility class for processing and buffering data before sending it to a database or performing other actions based on certain thresholds.

 <br>